colory-games/UEPlugin-AccessVariableByName/docs/tutorial.md

 |(Input variable name)|Input|A new value to be set to a desired member variable.<br>The pin name will be same as a name of a desired member variable.<br>This pin will be hidden if a desired member variable does not exist.|
 |Success|Output|Output `True` if a desired member variable is successfully acquired.<br>An output will be an value after a new value set.|
 |(Output variable name)|Output|Output the value of a desired member variable.<br>The pin name will be same as a name of a desired member variable.<br>This pin will be hidden if a desired member variable does not exist.|

+### Additional Information

+* 'Set Variable by Name' node supports contextual pins
+  * Size to Fit: If `True`, an array will be expanded if index is greater than the current size of the array.
+  * Add If not Present: If `True`, a map will be add an element if key is not presented in the current map.

 ## Get Variable by Name (Dynamic)